Chris Mathew CFO

 Kyle Faller CEO

-As founder and CEO, Kyle Faller ultimately creates the vision for Intelline and ensures that the vision is shared by all members.
-His experience in leadership and project management has been continuously proven, beginning in high-school where he brought together a team of students to design, fabricate, and race a fully electric vehicle, managing everything from team finances to the engineering of all vehicle systems, and doing a lot of the machining and fabrication work along the way.
+Kyle's experience in leadership and project management has been continuously proven, beginning in high-school where he brought together a team of students to design, fabricate, and race a fully electric vehicle, managing everything from team finances to the engineering of all vehicle systems, and doing a lot of the machining and fabrication work along the way.
 The technical expertise that complements his management skill has been further strengthened during his studies as a mechanical engineer at the University of Waterloo, having led composite manufacturing and powertrain design for the university’s formula electric race team.
-His work experience as an engineering intern in precision manufacturing at Dynaplas, and in powertrain research and development at Alta Motors, builds upon his understandings of the inner workings of a successful business, while also proving his aptitude to complete extensive research and design projects in very short time frames.
+His work in precision manufacturing at Dynaplas, powertrain research and development at Alta Motors, and on the motors team at Tesla, has built his understanding of the inner workings of a successful business, while also proving his aptitude to complete extensive research and design projects in very short time frames.

 As co-founder and CTO, Ankil Patel brings his technical experience as an electrical engineering student with a focus on a physics minor.
 Ankil has over 8 years of experience in computer modelling of systems and electronics.
 He started out by working on the mechanical, electrical and programming aspects of his FIRST robotics team for a competition in which the team won several awards in their rookie year.
 He has built his own cluster computer to model heat transfer systems – among many other tasks.
 His work at TappLock in the engineering department gave him insight into DAQ systems, fabrication processes, and startup cultures.
 Moreover, his experience in modifying engineering designs based on dynamic models is exemplified by his efforts in modifying several different microfluidics designs using fluid dynamics simulations.
 Ankil is incredibly excited to be developing the future of cryocooling to make it more efficient and accessible for everyone!